hatdropper1977/john.soban.ski/content/gcp-automl-vision.md

 >IMPORTANT:  Ensure that you use a regional bucket in us-central1, location type: Region and required storage class: Standard.

-If you do not use the proper bucket configuration, you will recieve the following error when you attempt to import your dataset.
+If you do not use the proper bucket configuration, you will receive the following error when you attempt to import your dataset.

 ![Import Fail]({filename}/images/Gcp_Automl_Vision/00_Import_Fail_Wrong_Region.png)